 - Selecting a source of data.

-Once you have this information, it will be easier to track down specific KPIs that measure progress toward these objectives.
-In consonance, when you have selected your KPIs according to your needs, you should review them regularly and aim to make continuous improvements.
+Once you have this information, tracking specific KPIs that measure progress toward these objectives will be easier.
+In consonance, when you have selected your KPIs according to your needs, you should review them regularly and aim to improve continuously.

 The design of KPIs also needs to stay true to the values and culture of your organization.

 You can’t copy what you read about another company because KPIs are for communicating where the entire company is likely to head.
-They need to motivate people at all levels as well as align activities so everyone is pulling in the same direction.
+They need to motivate people at all levels and align activities so everyone is pulling in the same direction.

 Types of KPIs for Product Management

-Each product has its own unique KPIs that can help reveal the overall performance of the business.
+Each product has unique KPIs that can help reveal the business's overall performance.
 Product management tools and strategies are often used to track and organize KPIs, making it easier for businesses to create meaningful reports and gather actionable insights based on their performance data.

 Monthly Recurring Revenue (MRR)